Hiking The Loon Lake Trail

 The trail can be done as a loop, the recently completed bridge at the Chinook Campground, means you no longer have to ford the Secesh River.
 Starting elevation is 5676 and the lake elevation is 5800 .

-Overall, Loon Lake Trail is the 9th most popular hiking trail of all 19 hikes in Idaho.
+Overall, Loon Lake Trail is the 10th most popular hiking trail of all 19 hikes in Idaho.
+Several of the better hiking trails are nearby Loon Lake Trail including Twenty Mile Lakes Trail and East Fork / Lake Fork Trail.